- What Is Hand and Foot?

-- Two-player or three-player games: either three red and four black canastas, or one red and one black canasta required.
+- Two-player games: either three red and four black canastas, or one red and one black canasta required.

-- Four-player or six-player games: either four red and five black canastas, or one red and one black canasta required.
+- Four-player games: either four red and five black canastas, or one red and one black canasta required.

 You can make extra canastas to score more points, but you cannot form any extra canastas until you have made the required number of each type (for example, in a four-player game, you cannot make a fifth red canastas until you have made all five of your required black canastas).

 If you are playing with a partner you should always ask your partner for their permission to go out.
 You would ask, “May I go out?” and your partner can only answer “Yes” or “No”.
 If they say “No” you can still go out, but your partner might not want to play with you again!

 Tip: If your partner has a red 3 in their hand and you go out that would count 500 points against your team so it is always wise to ask your partner for permission prior to going out.

 HFFE does this for you automatically, so you don’t have to worry about it.
 But it helps to know that there are three types of scores for each round:

 - Base: this is the point total for the number of red and black canastas you have made.

 - Count: this is the point total of all the individual cards you have melded, including those melds that have become canastas.
 Any cards that you have in your hand or foot count against you.